Why Inclusive Language is Important Within the Autism Community

 Autism, therapy, and progress looks different for every child.

-“They’re crazy!” → “What they’re doing looks silly.”
+Reconsider using phrases such as, “They’re crazy.”
 Please don’t feel bad if you use this term, as even advocates have the opportunity to learn more.
 Instead, use it as a moment to educate yourself and update your language!
-This one is embedded into many people’s vocabulary, but in order to release the stigma around mental illness and mental health, Ashley suggests replacing words like “crazy” and “insane” with other terms like “silly,” “wild” or “outrageous.”
+This is one is embedded into many people’s vocabulary, but in order to release the stigma around mental illness and mental health, Nia suggests replacing words like “crazy” and “insane” with other terms like “silly,” “wild” or “outrageous.”

-“Nonverbal” → “Non-speaking” While the term, “nonverbal,” is common in the autism world, is typically more accurate “non-speaking” when referring to an individual who does not vocally communicate.
-“Non-speaking” is broader, recognizes receptive language, and includes those who use AAC devices or sign-language to communicate.
-It also does not exclude those who are able to speak, but choose not to do so.
-“We had one child in the center who had selective mutism and would talk to small children, but not adults.
-After being here for almost a year, the first time we heard his voice was when we put the ear to the door as he spoke to another child.
-Our words need to include people in situations like his, too,” Ashley said.
-What’s even better than either of these terms?
-Ashley would like to see our community pivot to referring to what the child uses as a communication modality, rather than focusing on their lack of speaking.
+“We had a patient with selective mutism who would talk to small children, but not adults.
+After being with us for nearly a year, the first time we heard his voice was when we put an ear to the door as he spoke to another child.
+Our words should include people in situations like his, too,” Nia said.
+What’s even better than these terms?
+Nia would like to see our community pivot to referring to what the child uses as a communication modality, rather than focusing on the lack of speaking.

-“He doesn’t look autistic …” → “How does autism impact him?”
+Autism does not have a “look,” and our words should reflect this.
 Here’s a reminder that autism doesn’t have a physical “look” and impacts individuals in various ways.
-If someone tells you their child has autism, rather than assuming or commenting on the disorder or child based on stereotypes, use the opportunity to learn more.
-More appropriate responses could be: “Would you like to talk about it?” or “Is there anything I can do to better support him or you?”
+If someone tells you their child has autism, rather than assuming or commenting on the disorder or child based on stereotypes with phrases like, “He doesn’t look autistic,” use the opportunity to learn more.
+More appropriate responses could be: “Would you like to talk about it?”
+“How does autism impact him?” or “Is there anything I can do to better support him or you?”

-“African-American” → “What do you prefer I refer to you as?”
-Our words should not only be inclusive of those in the autism population, but also mindful of others across all races, cultures and genders.
-We must start by saying that “African-American” is a perfectly appropriate term when it is used accurately.
-When describing someone else’s skin color or discussing race, however, Ashley recommends asking the person you are speaking to about their preferences.
+Terms like “African-American” are perfectly appropriate when used accurately, but a person’s skin color is not always the best indicator of this.
+When describing someone else’s skin color or discussing race, Nia recommends asking the person you are speaking to about their preferences.
 “The people we work with come from all different types of backgrounds.
 Where we come from can vary, which is sometimes misunderstood when it comes to brown people.
 You shouldn’t always say, ‘African-American.’
 I am brown, but I may be from Jamaica or anywhere else in the world.”
-As a general rule, using the word “colored” is also not considered acceptable to describe a person of color.
+As a general rule, using the word “colored” is also not acceptable to describe a person of color.

-“Hey, guys” → “Hey, friends” This is another example that is often overlooked.
-Ashley mentions that while it may seem small to some, using gender-neutral language can feel significant to others.
-Using alternatives like “team,” “friends,” “y’all,” “you both,” and “folks” to address groups of people are more inclusive and have less gender bias than “you guys.”
+The same is true for using phrases like “hey, guys.”
+More general greetings like, “hey, team,” would be more appropriate.
+It is easy to overlook this language, but while the difference may seem small to some, using gender-neutral language can feel significant to others.
+Using alternatives like “team,” “kiddos,” “you all,” “you both,” and “folks” to address groups of people are more inclusive and have less gender bias than “you guys.”
+If addressing one person, you can also ask, “If I am thinking of you in the third person, what are your proper pronouns?”

 Tips for Enhancing Language While Removing Ableist Terminology

-“It’s hard to remember all the little things, but start trying and it will get easier over time,” encourages Ashley.
+“It’s hard to remember all the little things, but if you start trying now, it will get easier over time,” encourages Nia.

-Here are Ashley’s three simple tips for tweaking your language:
+Here are Nia’s four simple tips for tweaking your language:

 Seek out more information about inclusive language … Take the time to read books, watch TED Talks, or attend a workshop or seminar on the subjects you’re interested in learning more about.
+The Inclusive Language Toolkit we linked earlier has a wealth of information, plus breaks down ideas to help start conversations about it.
 Even taking as little as 15 extra minutes to educate yourself can be beneficial.

 … but don’t believe everything you read.
 Make sure you’re getting your information from reputable sources.
-This is especially true concerning autism and ABA therapy, as not every kiddo’s successes will look the same.
-It’s a wide spectrum, so be mindful before asking questions like, “why is she talking and he is not?”
+This is especially true concerning autism and ABA therapy, as not every child’s success will look the same.
+It’s a wide spectrum, so be mindful before asking questions like, “Why is she talking, and he is not?”

 Just ask!
-You won’t know unless you ask, so if you’re not sure how to refer to someone or want to know more about what they’re experiencing, ask if they are open to sharing their preferences or more information.
+You won’t know unless you ask, so if you’re not sure how to refer to someone or want to know more about what they’re experiencing, find the right moment to respectfully ask if they are open to sharing their preferences or more information.
 If you don’t feel comfortable asking the person directly, consider asking one of their trusted friends or family members.
 Just by showing interest in another’s differences like this, you can positively affect others.

 Engage in self-compassion.
-These terms have been part of the vernacular for a long time and we have a lot of learning history for some of them.
-As you shift our language and focus, give yourself grace.
-None of us will be perfect at first and should be mindful of the evolution in our language.
+Some of the language we discourage using has been part of the American vernacular for a long time and there is much learned history.
+As you shift language and focus, give yourself grace.
+No one is perfect at this and we should all be mindful of the evolution in language as our understanding grows.

 Learn More About Autism and Therapy with Hopebridge

-Or, if you’re someone interested in joining our mission to help these children lead their best lives, consider working with us, like Ashley, at one of our centers around the country.
+Or, if you’re someone interested in joining our mission to help these children lead their best lives, consider working with us, like Nia, at one of our centers around the country.

 *Informed consent was obtained from the participants in this article.
 This information should not be captured and reused without express permission from Hopebridge, LLC.